Anao, Tarlac: Demographics

 In the 2020 census, the population of Anao, Tarlac, was 12,208 people, with a density of sigfig 12,208/23.87.

+Languages

 Anao is predominantly an Ilocano-speaking town although most are fluent in Tagalog.
-Other languages like Kapampangan and Pangasinan are spoken by about 10% of the population.
+Other languages like Kapampangan and Pangasinan are also spoken by most of the population.

+Religion

 Aglipayan and Roman Catholicism are two of the predominant religions in the municipality.
 Other groups having a large number of members in the municipality are the Church of Jesus Christ of Latter-day Saints, Iglesia ni Cristo, and Protestantism.